WhistleHQ/whistleHQ_chrome/README.md

 ## Production
 1. First run `npm run build`.
 This will create an optimized build for deploying.
 2. Zip the resulting dist directory created.
-From the unix command line, you can run `zip -r whistlehq.zip dist` in the project root or use your favorite zip utility.
+From the unix command line, you can run this oneliner ` cd dist; zip -r ../whistlehq.zip *; cd ..` in the project root.
+Othewise, you can use your favorite zip utility.